codeangler/vpc-endpoints-lab/verify-interface.md

 **Expected behavior**

-The aws sqs send-message command will not be successful as the VPC Interface Endpoint security group restricts access to the Interface Endpoint.
+The aws sqs send-message command **CANNOT** be successful as the VPC Interface Endpoint security group restricts access to the Interface Endpoint.
 Network connectivity to SQS is blocked.

 ![verifyfigure5](./images/us-east-1/verifyfigure5.png)